Sevcorp/Hello-World/README.md

 # Hello-World

-coding is my hobby
+Hi People!

-I am a fast learner passionate about coding
+Am a fast learner passionate about coding i believe it can apply in my day to day life
-I will do whatever it takes to learn coding